ACMILabs/mini-vod/readme.md

 	- You can make particular words italic by wrapping the word in underscores.
 This is not quite like Markdown where you just add underscores or asterisks to the beginning and ends of a phrase or sentence.
 If you want an entire phrase or sentence to be italic, here you will need to wrap each word with underscores individually.
 This makes it slightly easier to parse the strings.
 7. Optionally, add a 1920 x 1080 background image to `bin/data/backgrounds`, labelled `background_menu.jpg`.
 This will display behind the menu.
 8. If you're using Visual Studio, make sure to select `Release Build`, and compile and run the application.

+Once you have a successfully compiled version of the VOD, follow the end user notes for more details on fine-tuning settings and the

 To distribute the application to a target PC, be sure to bundle in the VC++ runtime DLLs before copying over your `bin` folder to the new PC.
 Alternately, install the VC++ redistributable packages on the new PC.